Items Detailed items Activities

 Reduction rate

-Energy consumptions has risen due to shift from telecommuting to office work after COVID-19 in 2022.
+Increase in energy consumption in 2022 due to shift from telecommuting to office work after COVID-19

 1.3 Energy conservation